saransh88/agents-project/README.md

 # Agents Project

 ## Description
-This project demonstrates the use of OpenAI Agents SDK to create an interactive testing agent that follows ISTQB standards.
+This project demonstrates the use of OpenAI Agents SDK to create an interactive agents including voice and text
 ## Setup

 1. Clone the repository: